mit-dci/opencx/dextechsurvey.md

 The limit orders are not necessarily executed very quickly but they are executed without affecting the issues of placing high volume trades on automated market makers.

 ### Reverse Parimutuel Options on Bitcoin
+This post basically proposes a way of trading using standard option calls, puts, and derivatives marktes to have a sort of "insurance" for companies and miners who need to protect from a falling market.
+It's essentially leverage, nothing about DEXes here, not really sure why it's in the DEX category

+### Conclusion on the ethresear.ch DEX category
+As expected, the only discussion worthwhile here is for those who would like to discuss strategies for doing advanced types of decentralized exchange for ERC20 tokens.
+The stuff about automated market makers is cool, but the rest really isn't relevant.

 ## Binance Chain